 Use the All-In-One SEO plugin to Verify Search Console

 Using an SEO plugin makes sense when you think about it.
 SEO stands for Search Engine Optimization.
 All in One SEO is one of those plugins I install on every site.
 It just makes it easier to add Title, Description and Keywords for each of my blog posts.

-It also makes it easy to add your Analytics and Search Console codes without needing to install an extra plugin.
-Fewer the plugins are better for a quicker loading site.
-Another thing Search Console tracks.
+It also makes it easy to add your Analytics and Search Console codes without the need to install an extra plugin.
+The fewer the plugins the better if you’re aiming for a quicker loading site.
+One more thing Search Console tracks.